 Little Girl Don’t Grow Up Too Fast by Carrie Underwood

 Little Girl Don’t Grow Up Too Fast is one of Carrie Underwood’s most underrated songs.
 It conveys an important message – enjoy your childhood and slow down just a bit.

-Underwood had said in an interview that she hoped that this song would be a reminder for people to savor life.
+Underwood had said in an interview that she hoped that this song would be a reminder for people to savor life and be grateful.